 Failure to cooperate with any internal investigation may result in the employee’s immediate suspension from duty or termination.

-All complaints and investigations involving the HCSO and its employees shall be kept in a secured area within the OIG.
+a.
+All complaints and investigations involving the HCSO and its employees will be kept in a secured area within the OIG.

 The OIG commander will compile an annual statistical summary of administrative investigations, with case tracking numbers that will be available to the public and HCSO employees.
 The report is due on the last day of February and will be forwarded to the Sheriff.
 [CALEA Standard 26.2.5]

 Upon completion of the internal investigation, the IAD investigator or the bureau supervisor who conducted the investigation will present the investigation to the Administrative Disciplinary Committee (ADC).
 The ADC will examine the facts of the case and determine the disposition, policy violations, and recommend punishment in accordance with HCSO Department Policy #301 – Corrective Actions and Disciplinary Procedures.

 V. Bureau-Level Investigations

 A bureau-level investigation is an investigation that may result in a corrective or disciplinary action disposition in accordance with HCSO Department Policy #301 – Corrective Actions and Disciplinary Procedures.
 [CALEA Standard 26.3.1 a]